mbcarruthers/replicant/README.md

 2. localhost:8000/api/data
     - response with the single content-string of the temporary database, which is 'Decker'.

-And Will end with a graceful shutdown.
+And Will end with a graceful shutdown